shubhbhalla/food-recognition-frontend/README.md

 The page will reload if you make edits.\

-After cloning this app you can work with the custom api built by me to change the user profile as you please.
+After cloning this app you can work with the custom RESTful API built by me to change the user profile as you please.
 This feature has been kept because this was a fun personal project and I wanted other people to play around with my server!

 ## Learn More